A Conspiracy A Month? Trump Calls For 2 Investigations — With No Evidence

 Even when TV ratings are added in, it still wasn't larger.
 According to Nielsen, 30.6 million people watched Trump's inauguration, but 38 million people tuned in for President Obama's first inauguration in 2009.
 It is more difficult to ascertain streaming numbers, though his White House press secretary claimed it "was the largest audience ever to witness an inauguration.
 Period.
 Both in person and around the globe."

-Trump continued to exaggerate what clear photos and on-the-ground reports showed.
+Trump continued to dispute what clear photos and on-the-ground reports showed.
 At the CIA, he claimed that "it looked like a million, a million-and-a-half people" at his inauguration, but that the media had simply "showed a field where there were practically nobody standing there" to try to diminish his crowd size.

 Trump oddly also claimed it had stopped raining when he began giving his inaugural address.
-It was raining the whole way through.
-Franklin Graham, said during a prayer from the platform: "Mr. President, in the Bible, rain is a sign of God's blessing.
-And it started to rain, Mr. President, when you came to the platform" for his speech.
+In fact, it was raining the whole way through.
+Franklin Graham said during a prayer from the platform: "Mr. President, in the Bible, rain is a sign of God's blessing.
+And it started to rain, Mr. President, when you came to the platform" to speak.

 4. Trump's false crime statistics